 [Agency Name] proposes a [duration]-month social media managementengagement for [Client Name] focused on [primary goal: growingbrand awareness / driving leads / increasing e-commerce sales /building community].Based on our assessment of your current social presence, we seeclear opportunities to [specific opportunity #1] and [specificopportunity #2].
 Our approach combines [what makes your approachdifferent] to deliver [specific, measurable outcome].This proposal outlines our recommended strategy, specificdeliverables, timeline, and investment.Real example:

-Pralea Digital proposes a 6-month social media management engagementfor Fresh Bakes Co. focused on driving online orders and buildinglocal brand awareness in the Portland area.Based on our review of your current Instagram and Facebookpresence, we see opportunities to increase posting consistency(currently averaging 2 posts/week across platforms) and leverageyour strong visual content with a Reels-first strategy.
+Pralea Digital proposes a 6-month social media management engagementfor Fresh Bakes Co. focused on driving online orders and buildinglocal brand awareness in the Portland area.Based on our review of your current Instagram and Facebookpresence, we see opportunities to increase posting consistency(currently averaging 2 posts/week across platforms) and put yourstrong visual content to work with a Reels-first strategy.
 Our approachcombines data-driven content planning with community engagement totarget a 40% increase in website traffic from social within 6 months.This proposal outlines our recommended strategy, deliverables,timeline, and investment.Short.
 Specific.
 The client knows what this is about in 30 seconds.

 Section 2: Understanding Their Business